Susan A. Nolan: Research

 Nolan's clinical research has linked neuroticism and rumination with an increased risk of depression.
 One of her studies examined the effects of neuroticism and ruminative response style on changes in symptoms of depression over an 8 to 10 week period.
 Nolan found that neuroticism and ruminative response style predicted changes in symptoms of depression more strongly in individuals who initially had a severe case of depression as compared to those with lower initial levels of depression.

+Personal life

+Nolan lives with her husband in Jersey City, New Jersey.